ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

     Do not assign `activity_log/read` permission to the Anonymous role, even with the owner limitation, because this role is shared among all unauthenticated users.

+## User privacy

+When acting through HTTP, User's login name and IP are logged.
+Your Date Protection Officer or GDPR representative should be aware of this.

+For example, if a content edition feature, such as reader's comments, is available on front office, the recent activity log records the front user IPs.

 ## PHP API

 The `ActivityLogService` PHP API can be used to browse activity logs and write new entries.